 Students are to purchase a 3-inch, 3-ring binder and a set of at least 12 tabs to keep at home.
-Assignment is to be submitted in a duo-tang binder.
+Assignment is to be submitted in a duo-tang binder or a 1-inch binder.
 Inside front cover is the list of CRNBC Standards.